Irritation Is the Sincerest Form of Flattery

 - In the early part of the Apocalypse film series movie Tribulation, young Calvin Canboro imitates young Tom Canboro up until when Tom says that Calvin has to go to the bathroom, which gets Calvin to stop imitating when he finds himself repeating what Tom said.

-- In Making Money Cosmo Lavish tries to usurp Vetinari by becoming Vetinari, to the point of stealing his hats, boots, ring, and swordstick (only the hat actually were Vetinari's; he doesn't even have a swordstick).
+- In Making Money Cosmo Lavish tries to usurp Vetinari by becoming Vetinari, to the point of stealing his hats, boots, ring, and swordstick (only the hats actually were Vetinari's; he doesn't even have a swordstick).
 He ends up in the hospital - it turns out there's a whole ward full of people who think they are Havelock Vetinari.
 What if Havelock Vetinari isn't the real Havelock Vetinari?
 What if he's just better at it than the guys on the ward?
-That would explain the rather horrific Characterization Marches On Vetinari suffered before Pratchet got his act together.
+That would explain the rather horrific Characterization Marches On Vetinari suffered before Pratchett got his act together.

 - Occurs in the Baby-sitter's Little Sister novel Karen's Twin.
 Karen's schoolmate eats her lunch in the same order and even gives Karen new clothes so they can wear the same thing more often.